ENDrain/cu-numbers/docs/README.md

 ## Usage

-	from omninumeric import cyrillic

-	#   Convert a number into Cyrillic
+	#   Convert a number into Roman numeral system
 	#   Requires non-zero int, returns str
+	from omninumeric import roman

-	a = cyrillic.write(1)
+	a = roman.write(1)

-	#   Convert a Cyrillic number to Arabic
+	#   Convert a Cyrillic number to Arabic numeral system
 	#   Requires non-empty str, returns int
+	from omninumeric import cyrillic

 	b = cyrillic.read("а҃")

-"Delimiter" and "plain" style numbers are supported both for reading and writing, "plain" style is used by default for writing.
+For Greek-type numeral systems, "Delimiter" and "plain" style numbers are supported both for reading and writing.
+"Plain" style is used by default for writing.

-When writing into Cyrillic, several falgs can be used:
+For Cyrillic numeral system, several falgs can be used for writing:

 	#   DELIM flag sets conversion to "delimeter" style